Olympia Mancini, Countess of Soissons: Marriage

-Olympia was married on 24 February 1657 to Prince Eugène-Maurice of Savoy (1633–1673), by whom she had eight children, amongst whom was the famous field marshal Prince Eugene of Savoy.
-At court, the Count of Soissons (comte de Soissons) was addressed as Monsieur le Comte.
-As his wife, Olympia was referred to at court as Madame la comtesse.
+Olympia was married on 24 February 1657 to Prince Eugène-Maurice of Savoy, Count of Soissons (1633–1673), by whom she had eight children, amongst whom was the famous field marshal Prince Eugene of Savoy.
+At royal court, the couple were addressed as Monsieur le Comte and Madame la comtesse.

 Court life

 Soon after her sister Marie's marriage to Prince Lorenzo Onofrio Colonna, Olympia was appointed Superintendent of the Queen's Household which gave her authority over and above that of all of the other ladies at Court with the exception of the Princesses of The Blood.

 Olympia was, by nature, an intriguer.
 Shortly after her marriage, she became involved in various intrigues at court.
 There were rumours that prior to her marriage, she was briefly the mistress of Louis XIV.
 While not exactly beautiful, Olympia was described as possessing great charm and indisputable fascination.
 Her hair was dark, her complexion brilliant, her eyes black and vivacious, and her figure plump and rounded.

-After her marriage, she allied herself with Louis XIV's sister-in-law, Henriette, Duchess of Orléans, who was known at court as Madame, and with whom he had a gallant friendship.
+After her marriage, she allied herself with Louis XIV's sister-in-law, Henriette, Duchess of Orléans, and with whom he had a gallant friendship.
 About the latter, the Queen Mother Anne of Austria was deeply concerned about Louis XIV spending much time entertaining himself away from his wife, in the company of other women including the Duchess of Orléans, her maids of honor and Olympia.
 In a letter from Mademoiselle de Fouilloux, she details how Olympia was very upset that Louise, Mademoiselle de La Vallière had attracted royal favors from the King.
 She had wanted to be the only one in whom he had entire trust, which she had managed to gain.
 Mademoiselle de Fouilloux, in her letter, stipulated that Olympia was well aware that Louise had worked for a long time for this goal.
 Ultimately, Louis XIV fell in love with Louise de La Vallière and Olympia turned against her.

 The Affaire des Poisons

-Olympia was accused in 1679 in the Affaire des Poisons of having plotted with La Voisin to poison Louise de La Vallière, of having poisoned her husband, three servants, as well as the king's former sister-in-law Henrietta of England.
+Olympia was accused in 1679 in the Affaire des Poisons of having plotted with La Voisin to poison Louise de La Vallière, of having poisoned her husband, three servants, as well as the king's aunt Henrietta of England.
 She was even said to have threatened the King himself with the words, "come back to me, or you will be sorry".

 She was asked to leave the royal court in January 1680 and immediately left France for Brussels, thereby avoiding arrest and being put to trial for involvement in the Affaire des Poisons.

 She applied in 1682 for permission to return to France, but was not allowed.